All Episodes

 steve bannon

-We're up on Ghetter right now.
+We're up on Getter right now.

-We'll be on getter all weekend.
+We'll be on Getter all weekend.

 We're live in Texas right now.